Getting the Most Out of TrackNotion’s Analytics

 Time Range: View details from a specific time.

-Sentiment Score: Allows you to filter details that fall within a specific sentiment score range.
+Call Grading: Filter calls that fall within a specific score range.

 Call Duration: Filter calls by their duration.